mmzala/Blog/multi-threading-fibers.md

 ### A brief background of multi-processing <a name="theory1"></a>

 The processor manufacturing industry in 2004 encountered a problem with heat dissipation, which prevented them from producing faster CPUs.
 In turn, the multi-processor manufacturers shifted their focus to producing multi-processor CPUs.
 This switch had effect on the Moore's Law, which predicts an approximate doubling in transistor counts every 18 to 24 months.
 And that statement still holds true today.
-But in 2004, its assumed correlation with with doubling processor speeds was shown to be no longer valid, as single threaded performance advencements started to dissipate.
+But in 2004, its assumed correlation with with doubling processor speeds was shown to be no longer valid, as single threaded performance advancements started to dissipate.

 <figure align="center" class="image">
 <img src="assets/images/multi-threading-fibers/TransistorCountOverTheYears.png" alt="Transistor count over the years."/>